 The 1994 invasion of multicolored Asian ladybeetles to southwestern Michigan, United States was documented in monitoring data collected on agriculturally-important Coccinellidae (ladybeetles) in landscapes dominated by field crops.
 Population density of ladybeetles is monitored in ten plant communities weekly over the growing season using yellow sticky card glue traps starting in 1989 at the Kellogg Biological Station at Michigan State University.
 We used data on the captures of adults at the site from 1994-2017, culled at day of year 222 (August 10) to minimize the effect of year-to-year variation in the sampling period.
 We then calculated the average number of adults captured per trap, across all traps deployed within a sampling year, and used this value in our analysis.
-Detailed sampling methodology is available in previous work [15,31,32].
+Detailed sampling methodology is available in previous work [24,42,43].

 Two break points, one occurring after 2000 and one occurring after 2005, were observed in the top break point combination model (Fig. 3 A, AICc=-18.02).
-However, the RSD model indicated that two additional break point combinations, a single break after 2000 (AICc=-17.46), and a no break series (AICc=-17.64), had equivalent performance.
+However, the DSD algorithm indicated that two additional break point combinations, a single break after 2000 (AICc=-17.46), and a no break series (AICc=-17.64), had equivalent performance.
 Break weight analysis suggested a weight of 0.56 for the 2000 break, and a weight of 0.29 for the break after 2005.
 As these weights fall into a range intermediate to our 0.2 and 0.8 decision rules, we conclude that there is reasonably strong evidence of a shift in dynamic rule after 2000, and moderate-weak evidence for a shift after 2005.
 The shift in 2000 is characterized by substantial increases in the values of K and r, with approximate increases of 75% and 40% over their initial estimates, respectively (Table 1).
 The shift in 2005 is characterized by a return to parameter estimates that were nearly identical to those observed at the beginning of the time series (Table 1, Fig. 3 B).

 These observations can be explained in the context of the known ecology of this ladybeetle.
-Dynamics of the ladybeetle invasion appear to be closely coupled with prey availability [32–35], which, in turn, is driven by documented pest management practices (neonicotinoid insecticide use; Bahlai, vander Werf, et al. 2015) leading to a relatively simple pulsed change.
-The first shift in the dynamics of the Asian ladybeetle, after 2000, corresponds to the well documented arrival and establishment of soybean aphid to North America, a preferred prey item from the ladybeetle’s native range [36,37].
-The invasion of this aphid dramatically increased resources available to the ladybeetle in habitats where the beetles were already well-established [31], supporting both a higher carrying capacity and a greater intrinsic growth rate.
+Dynamics of the ladybeetle invasion appear to be closely coupled with prey availability [43–46], which, in turn, is driven by documented pest management practices (neonicotinoid insecticide use; Bahlai, vander Werf, et al. 2015) leading to a relatively simple pulsed change.
+The first shift in the dynamics of the Asian ladybeetle, after 2000, corresponds to the well documented arrival and establishment of soybean aphid to North America, a preferred prey item from the ladybeetle’s native range [47,48].
+The invasion of this aphid dramatically increased resources available to the ladybeetle in habitats where the beetles were already well-established [42], supporting both a higher carrying capacity and a greater intrinsic growth rate.
 The second shift, after 2005, was less strongly supported, but coincides with the introduction and uptake of a management strategy for aphids that incompletely controlled the prey item.
-Landscape-scale use of neonicotinoid insecticides decreased prey numbers, particularly during the spring when aphids colonize new hosts, which could be limiting early season reproduction of ladybeetles [15].
+Landscape-scale use of neonicotinoid insecticides decreased prey numbers, particularly during the spring when aphids colonize new hosts, which could be limiting early season reproduction of ladybeetles [24].
 Indeed, in this case, we would expect a weaker shift in dynamics as the prey item is incompletely controlled, and control tactics were not uniformly adopted across the prey’s range all at one time.